Dyslexia is not a problem only

 Dysgraphia

 This is a difficulty in writing and graphing.
-It generally refers to
+It generally refers to extremely poor handwriting.

 People with dysgraphia may display the following signs: